Don't repeat mistakes of Irish bailout, former IMF official warns Portugal

 “They are identical situations.
 It’s a mistake not to impose substantial losses on senior bondholders.
 In America, they suffer losses.
 Why is Europe different?”
 Mody told Reuters on Tuesday.

-Mody drew a comparison with Anglo Irish Bank, which was nationalized in January 2009, leaving senior bondholders untouched.
+Mody drew a comparison with Anglo Irish Bank, which was nationalised in January 2009, leaving senior bondholders untouched.

 He cautioned that a similar fate may await Lisbon.
 “Portugal is a country which is still struggling to recover growth,” he said.
 “Why does a country like this, already with significant debt, have to take on additional debt?”